How to Compete Without Selling First

 The Alternative: Unlock Equity Before You Sell

-An owner-occupied bridge loan allows homeowners to access the equity in their current home before it sells, removing the need to wait.
+An owner-occupied Bridge Loan allows homeowners to access the equity in their current home before it sells, removing the need to wait.

 With a bridge loan in place, buyers can: